Our regular season shows generally run Tuesday – Sunday, with no show on Monday. Times for our all regular performances run as follows:

-Along with the “big-picture” items, we have also addressed many not-so-visible items: the steps are easier to navigate, our fire alarm system has been upgraded, we took out several tables to increase the “roominess” in many seating areas.
-Our coffee and beverage service equipment is new, a completely new computerized sales and seating system has been implemented, and several procedural changes that our staff are now utilizing are all making the Alhambra experience more enjoyable for you.
+Along with the “big picture” items, we have also addressed many not-so-visible items: the steps are easier to navigate, our fire alarm system has been upgraded, we took out several tables to increase the “roominess” in many seating areas.
+Our coffee and beverage service equipment are new, a completely new computerized sales and seating system have been implemented, and several procedural changes that our staff is now utilizing are all making the Alhambra experience more enjoyable for you.

 Perhaps our biggest “product” change has been the culinary experience.
 With the addition of Executive Chef DeJuan Roy, you’ll find the Alhambra comparable to any great restaurant in town.
 We also have the ability to create (upon advanced order) specialty items for those with dietary needs and each menu now contains a vegetarian option as well as gluten-free options (where noted).
 Vegan and diabetic dietary needs can also be accommodated with 24 hours advanced notice.